 The obvious animal-based choices like whey or egg are out.
 The best bet seems to be a mix of rice, pea, and hemp protein powders.

 Pea protein powder has plenty of lysine to make up for what’s missing in rice protein.
-Here’s a good one.

 Hemp protein is complete and usually comes with a nice dose of micronutrients, including magnesium, prebiotic fiber, and omega-3s, but it’s lower in protein than rice and pea protein powder, so I wouldn’t rely exclusively on it.
-Try this one.

-Eat coconut.
+Coconut.
 An excellent source of healthy saturated fat, coconut and its constituents like coconut oil and coconut butter are essentials for the vegan-keto pantry.
 A spoonful of coconut butter is one of my go-to snacks, and it’s totally keto-friendly.

-Eat macadamia nuts.
+Macadamia nuts.
 Again, mostly monounsaturated.
 Great for snacks.

 I’m not saying you shouldn’t eat almonds, cashews, pecans, walnuts, and all the other ones higher in omega-6.
 Eat nuts (and seeds) of all kinds, just not to the exclusion of everything else.
 There is such a thing as too many nuts, as I explained earlier.